top of page

 Traditional technology

 The ioStudio technology can also be used to implement control systems for maritime surface ships in a traditional way.
 The benefit would be that the control system could more easily be upgraded later.
-The ioStudio Framework is newly developed to comply with future requirements, so an upgrade project would be much easier.
+The ioStudio framework is newly developed to comply with future requirements, so an upgrade project would be much easier.
 Traditional sub-systems on a manually and locally operated surface ship would consist of: Integrated Automation System (IAS), Thruster Control System (TCS), Vessel Control System (VCS), Dynamic Positioning system (DP), Integrated Navigation System (INS), etc.

 Bridge Ship Web.jpg